tableau/connector-plugin-sdk/docs/tdvt.md

 Check that your database is correctly returning column nullability information in the metadata.
 See [Design Considerations]({{ site.baseurl }}/docs/design) for more information.

 ## Running TDVT test with tabquerytoolsrv in Linux Server
-You can run a particular TDVT tests with the help of a test setup file using `tabquerytoolsrv`. `tabquerytoolsrv` is located in `/opt/tableau/tableau_server/packages/bin.<version_code>/tabquerytoolsrv`.
+You can run TDVT tests by configuring the setup file below to use `tabquerytoolsrv`. `tabquerytoolsrv` is located in `/opt/tableau/tableau_server/packages/bin.<version_code>/tabquerytoolsrv`.
  Before being able to run TDVT tests using tabquerytoolsrv make sure that:
    - Your instance of the tableau server is running.
 Click [here](https://help.tableau.com/current/server/en-us/cli_start_tsm.htm) for more details.
    - Your server license has been activated.
 Click [here](https://help.tableau.com/current/server/en-us/cli_licenses_tsm.htm) for more details.